gdbecker/AnalyticsPortfolio/09 - Internal Use Work Tracker/README.md

 ## Useful Resources

-- [Use Power BI Service Workspaces](https://learn.microsoft.com/en-us/power-bi/fundamentals/service-get-started) - My team and I have gotten into the practice of making online workspaces in Power BI Service which you can publish your .pbix files.
+- [Leverage Power BI Service Workspaces](https://learn.microsoft.com/en-us/power-bi/fundamentals/service-get-started) - My team and I have gotten into the practice of making online workspaces in Power BI Service which you can publish your .pbix files.
 Makes it super easy to quickly share work and findings, as well as give colleagues different levels of access depending on what they need